LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ### Get New Relic license key

-First thing you need to do is registering an account at https://rpm.newrelic.com, if you have not already done that.
+First thing you need to do is register an account at https://rpm.newrelic.com, if you have not already done that.
 After successful login, select "Account settings" in the account dropdown in the New Relic UI.
 From the Account information section on the right side of the Summary page, copy your license key.